vbauerster/kakoune-pokemon/README.md

 - `pokemon-prev`: goto previous pokemon if available in the current context
 - `pokemon-next`: goto next pokemon if available in the current context
 - `pokemon-list`: list all pokemons
-- `pokemon-map-default-keys`: map default keybindings
+- `pokemon-keys-map`: map default keybindings

 ## Alternatives